lu-tar/blog/content/posts/git.md

 ## Workflow
 ![](/img/gitflow.png)

+Github Actions
+- on push
+- live testing on github servers or locally

 ## GitOps
 The creation of servers both in the cloud or on premise, is pushed via Terraform or Ansible configurations
 - manifests